April 15, 2010 by Jeff Hurt

 Here’s the interesting part: the more that learning occurs, the more the dendrites grow and the more synapses are strengthened.
 A growing, learning brain contains neurons that have thicker and more dendrites.
 Think of a mature tree with maximum branches and leaves.
 Neural pruning occurs in brains that aren’t growing or learning and the dendrites become impoverished with fewer branches.
 (Poor Pinky, he has a meticulous pruned brain!)

-Diamond’s team was able to measure and compare the rats’ neurons and dendrites–the basic elements used in learning.
+Back To Diamond’s Research Diamond’s team was able to measure and compare the rats’ neurons and dendrites–the basic elements used in learning.
 What did she and her team discover?

 1. The control group of three rats without any toys learned more than the rat left alone without toys or the rat left alone with toys.
+Diamond’s conclusion: rats learn more by living together and thus humans learn more by working together.

 Implication to your conferences: Humans are social creatures and learn better with others when engaged social activities.
 Conferences must schedule more time for attendees to interact with each other, often in structured or facilitated activities.
 Keep your attendees in six- to eight-hours of lectures where they don’t get to interact with each other much and you decrease their brain growth!
 You create more Pinkys!

 2. The 12 rats that lived together with toys learned more than any of the other rats.
 They had thicker and more dendrite branches.
+Diamond’s conclusion: rats living together in an enriched environment learn the most and humans that work together with activity and play learn the most.

 Implication to your conferences: Your attendees need to interact with each other, their environment, and be involved in active participation in order to increase learning.
 Decrease their interaction with each other and active learning, and you decrease their learning and brain growth.
 Attendees need to work together and take part in their learning.
 Also, enriched environments lead to greater learning.